 Subsidized loans are available to undergraduates who demonstrate financial need.
 The U.S. Department of Education pays the interest accruing on the loans while you’re in school, during your six-month grace period, and when your loans are in deferment.

-On the other hand, unsubsidized student loans are available to grad students and undergrads, and they don’t require that students demonstrate need in order to qualify for these loans.
+On the other hand, unsubsidized student loans are available to undergraduate and graduate students, and they don’t require that students demonstrate need in order to qualify.
 Interest accrues while you’re in school, and during grace periods, deferment, or forbearance — and you’re responsible for paying the interest.